 Preheat your oven to 275° Fahrenheit.
-Combine almond flour, coconut flour, sweetener, spices (including 1/2 tsp. ground cloves and ground cinnamon), baking powder, xanthan gum, and salt in a large bowl.
+Combine almond flour, coconut flour, sweetener, spices (including 1/2 tsp. ground cloves and ground cinnamon), baking powder, xanthan gum and salt in a large mixing bowl.
 Whisk to combine.

-Adjust amount of coconut flour, between ⅛ - ¼ cup, depending on how soft or firm you like your gingerbread cookies to be.
+Adjust amount of coconut flour, between 1/8 to 1/4 cup, depending on how soft or firm you like your low-carb gingerbread cookies to be.
 Bear in mind that coconut flour sucks up a lot of moisture, which may result in dry cookies if too much is used.
 Also keep in mind that you might want to use some coconut flour to dust your rolling pin later, so you may consider using less in your dough if you plan to dust.

 Add eggs, melted butter, and molasses to the dry ingredients, then mix thoroughly with your hands to form a dough for this delish keto gingerbread cookie recipe!
 Keep in mind, these are not dairy-free holiday cookies if you use real milk butter.

 Due to the fat content, the dough shouldn't be very sticky once you've thoroughly incorporated all of the ingredients, making it easy to handle.

 Now grab your holiday cookie cutters and cut out your desired shapes.
-(The gingerbread men cutters I used are 3 ½ x 3 inches.)
+The gingerbread men cutters we used are 3 1/2 x 3 inches.

 Take the excess dough and roll out again (on more sheets of parchment paper) to cut out more shapes.
 Since there's no gluten in this dough, you don't have to worry about "overworking" it, so roll out and cut as often as needed until you've used it all up.
-(No waste!)

 Bake the cookies at 275° F for 18 to 20 minutes (depending on how thin you cut your cookies).
-Remove from the oven and let cool on a rack.
 They're terrific with or without icing.
-However, even if I’m icing them, I always sneak a few while they’re warm from the oven (you should, too!).
-This recipe yields about three and a half dozen cookies, depending on the size of your cutters.
+This recipe yields about 3 1/2 dozen cookies, depending on the size of your cutters.

 If you want super low-key cookies, serve them as is or with a dusting of powdered sweetener.
 But if you've got your heart set on decorating your cookies in the traditional fashion, you can do so and keep them low-carb by whipping up some low-carb royal icing or your fave keto cream cheese frosting recipe.

-Simply mix 1 pound of confectioner’s sweetener (I prefer Swerve), 3 rounded tablespoons of meringue powder, and 6 to 8 tablespoons of warm water.
+To make low-carb royal icing, simply mix 1 lb. confectioners sweetener, 3 rounded Tbsp. meringue powder, and 6 to 8 Tbsp. warm water.
 Leave your icing white, or add drops of food coloring until you get your desired color.
 Pipe the icing onto your cookies any which way you please.